robdodson/robdodson.me/src/posts/finding-a-job-in-climate.md

 ## How to educate yourself

 The [Work on Climate](http://workonclimate.org/) group has some good [resource starter packs](http://workonclimate.org/resources/).
-They also have a Slack that you can joint to converse with like minded folks.
+They also have a Slack that you can join to converse with like minded folks.
 Personally, I didn’t use the Slack much, but I did find the starter pack reading material interesting.

 I listen to a lot of podcasts and I found the [Volts podcast/newsletter](https://www.volts.wtf/) by David Roberts to be really helpful.
 Go through [the archive](https://www.volts.wtf/archive?sort=new) and pick an assortment of episodes that seem interesting.
 Some are _incredibly dry and wonkish_ (be forewarned) but others are really good explanations of topics that I only kind-of, sort-of understood.
 Here’s [a great starter episode that’s all about methane](https://www.volts.wtf/p/volts-podcast-all-about-methane-with?s=r).